akkartik/mu/Readme.md

   [results] <- instruction [ingredients]
 ```

-Result and ingredient *reagents* have to be simple; you can't nest operations.
+Result and ingredient *reagents* have to be variables.
+But you can have any
-But you can have any number of them.
-In particular you can have any number of
+number of them.
+In particular you can have any number of results.
+For example,
-results.
-For example, you can perform integer division as follows:
+you can perform integer division as follows:

 ```
   quotient:integer, remainder:integer <- divide-with-remainder 11:literal, 3:literal